Long Bus Trip Essentials: Everything You Need for Bus Travel

 *All the products I have recommended to you are 100% travel proof.
 I personally use or have used these products at some point.

-I’d love to hear your essentials for long bus trips!
+I’d love to hear about your long bus trip essentials!
 Comment below and let me know.